Stanningley: History

 The distinctive 1920s Pavilion Picture House was opened in February 1920.
 It was designed by J. P. Crawford of Albion Place.
 The first film shown was Daddy-Long-Legs starring Mary Pickford.
 In 1970, the cinema closed and it was turned into a bingo hall, before becoming a business centre c.
 2005 and private accommodation c.
 2020.

 F & T Kitchin and Co.

-Stanningley is the home of the unique Bootie Folding Cycle.
+Stanningley was the home of the Bootie Folding Cycle.
 It was made by a local engineering firm, F & T Kitchin & Co, at their Vickersdale works as a sideline to their main business.
 Production of the Bootie bicycle began in 1965 and continued with only minor refinements until early 1973.

 UK's first High Occupancy Vehicle Lane

 A section of the A647 road Stanningley Road and Stanningley By-Pass became the UK's first High Occupancy Vehicle Lane in 1998.
 It began on a trial basis and was made permanent after proving successful.

 This part of the route between Leeds and Bradford experienced high levels of traffic congestion and there were few public transport priority measures.
 The council originally wanted to install a bus lane, but found that bus service frequencies were too low to justify it.

 The project was part of an EU research project called Increasing CAR Occupancy (ICARO).
 Its objectives were to increase car occupancy by encouraging car sharing and to demonstrate the feasibility of providing a lane for shared use by buses, other high occupancy vehicles, motorcycles and cycles.